TylerAngelier/vimwiki/content/Interview.md

 > What is DNS?
 How does it work?

-Root DNS, used to be...certain companies had those, hosted.
-Replicated to other DNS servers.
-Might have DNS servers, root DNS.
-Get copies.
-Tiered thing, have it cached locally, if it doesn't, it queries up.

 > Some issues?

-Names not there, service goes down, replication not working.
-Important thing...
-Google had an issue, DNS, they were some root servers.

 > Issues with caching?

-Can change it, different server, local one on an old server, query that one...flush dns...might have a cache on your local system.

 > Why implemented the way it is?
 Why not updated all the time?

-Too much information, if you have a lot of DNS locally...
-Cache for perf, and resources, main reason.
-TTL...goes out every so often.
-Mainly for resources and perf.

 > CAP theorem?

 > Describe what a CDN is and how it works

-- Difference between a process and thread?

-Process is a process, thread different things, threads in a process, threads on a hardware level, multi-threading CPU.
-Older systems...single thread...everything goes through the thread.
-Newer systems have multiple threads.
-Normally...people think thread is a smaller unit.

 > How is memory shared?

 > Processes?

-Access to memory, passed along from one to another...
-Not sure...separate process...different method.
-Yes there is...might be hardware, system, OS might have shared memory.
-Might have memory for that process.
-Can tell your code, put it into shared memory.

 - Diff heap/stack

-Heap is...usually a java term, heap memory, java...grab...memory of the system, use it as it's heap.
-Inside that, allocate it out for certain functions...
-Haven't dug in to java, tune those parameters.
-Not sure what's going on there.

 - What are the pros / cons for method/block synchronization?